MoonBlvd/tad-IROS2019/README.md

  An example of the config file can be found in ```config/fol_ego_train.yaml```

 ### Evaluation results on HEV-I dataset
-We do not slipt the dataset into easy and challenge cases as we did in the original repo.
-Instead we evalute all cases together.
+We do not split the dataset into easy and challenge cases as we did in the original repo.
+Instead, we evalute all cases together.
 We are still updating the following results table by changing the prediction horizon and the ablation models.

 |     Model      | train seg length | pred horizon | FDE  | ADE  | FIOU |
 | :------------: | ---------------- | ------------ | ---- | ---- | ---- |